pegasystems/pega-helm-charts/charts/pega/MigrationToExternalStream.md

    4.2 Remove stream tier

-   4.3 Configure and enable external kafka.
+   4.3 Configure and enable externalized Kafka service.

-5. Upgrade deployment.
+5. Update deployment.

-   5.1 Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command.
+   5.1 Invoke the Update process by using the `helm upgrade release --namespace mypega` command.

-6. After restarts, both producers and consumers tiers will connect to external kafka.
+6. After restarts, both producers and consumers tiers will connect to externalized Kafka service.

 7. If required, start producer processes stopped in step 1.2